ufxela/PiRat/proposal.md

 1. Either:
    1. Communicate through I2C to optical time of flight sensor
    1. Read/write through GPIO to communicate with ultrasonic time of flight sensor
+1. Write module to communicate via I2C with the line follower module
 1. Module to move support movement of rat and keep track of position.
+   1. Will exist a forward movement function which adjusts movement based on line follower's output
 1. Code to use all modules to sense environment and move the rat in response based on where it wants to go.
    1. Internal data structure to represent maze
    1. Algorithm to solve maze
+   1. Needs to keep orientation correct with line follower sensor
    1. Way to determine when solution is discovered

 *Hardware:*